Home / Coffee knowledge / Which espresso machine is the right one?

 Cons:

-• You have to be very familiar with how the machine works
+• You have to become very familiar with how the machine works

 • High energy consumption

-• Although they are inexpensive, they are only conditionally suitable for beginners
+• Although they are cheap, they are only conditionally suitable for beginners

-• The small boiler is not very consistent in its temperature
+• The small boiler is not very temperature-stable

-For pure espresso drinkers or for milk drink lovers who are really willing to delve into the matter, a single boiler machine is worth considering.
-Please note that this technology does not come with particularly low energy consumption.
+For pure espresso drinkers or lovers of milk-based drinks who are truly willing to engage with the subject matter, looking at a single-boiler machine is worth it.
+Please note that this technology does not provide particularly low energy consumption.

-You can, for example, choose the Victoria PL91T, Gaggia New Classic, Bezzera Hobby, Lelit Grace PL81T, Lelit Anna PL41 LEM, ECM Classica PID, Bezzera Unica PID, Quick Mill Carola, Rancilio Silvia.
+You can, for example, choose from the Victoria PL91T, Gaggia New Classic, Bezzera Hobby, Lelit Grace PL81T, Lelit Anna PL41 LEM, ECM Classica PID, Bezzera Unica PID, Quick Mill Carola, or Rancilio Silvia.

 The thermoblock is a rising alternative in the portafilter machine market.
-Instead of a heated boiler, the water is heated with a continuous flow heater.
-Because no large amount of water needs to be heated, the machine is ready for use very quickly and has significantly lower energy consumption.
+Instead of a heated boiler, the water is heated by an instant water heater.
+Because no large quantity of water needs to be heated, the machine is ready for use very quickly and has significantly lower energy consumption.

-The temperature consistency varies greatly among different manufacturers.
-The challenge is the continuous flow principle; if you brew many espressos in a short time, there is a risk that the continuous flow heater may not be able to maintain a constant temperature due to the large amount of cooler water.
-If, on the other hand, the water flows too slowly (powder ground too finely), it will be overheated.
-However, with larger thermoblocks, this problem is less or not at all present.
+Temperature consistency varies greatly among different manufacturers.
+The challenge is the flow-through principle; if you pull many espressos in a short time, there is a risk that the instant water heater may not be able to keep the temperature constant due to the volume of cooler water.
+Conversely, if the water flows too slowly (powder ground too finely), it will be heated too much.
+With larger thermoblocks, however, this problem is less prevalent or non-existent.

-Some thermoblock machines also have poor milk frothing performance.
-This means that frothing milk can be achieved with less pressure and steam than with boiler machines.
+Unfortunately, some thermoblock machines also have poorer milk frothing performance.
+This means that frothing milk is harder to master with less pressure and steam than with boiler machines.

-However, there are also positive examples such as the Sage Bambino Plus or the 2022 version of the Ascaso Steel Duo PiD.
+However, there are positive examples here as well, such as the Sage Bambino Plus or the 2022 version of the Ascaso Steel Duo PiD.

 Pros: